 First, are you sure you want to be a mortician?
 It is important to understand the challenges, investment of time and money, and demands of a career in death care.
 The job can be incredibly rewarding, but there are a bunch of downsides that are almost never discussed.
-For example: the long hours, the low starting pay, the emotional burden, the disappearance of stable jobs in the industry, and the toll on mental health,the evidence that mortuary workers present higher rates of PTSD symptoms compared with the general population, and the impact of being a last responder during a global pandemic.
+For example: the long hours, the low starting pay, the emotional burden, the disappearance of stable jobs in the industry, the toll on mental health,the evidence that mortuary workers present higher rates of PTSD symptoms compared with the general population, and the impact of being a last responder during a global pandemic.
 While we don’t want to crush your dreams, in order to make your death dreams come true it’s important to know if they’re really truly right for you.
 Knowledge equals power and we want you feeling supported, empowered, and have robust support systems in place before beginning your death care journey.

 If after reading, you are still interested in the traditional funeral industry, it might be time to consider going to mortuary school.
 You can find accredited programs on the American Board Of Funeral Service Education website.

 Requirements to become licensed as a mortician or funeral director or embalmer vary wildly from state to state, country to country.
 Montana will look different from Auckland, Toronto will look different from Brighton.
 When it comes down to it, your greatest ally to find a mortuary school in your area is good ol’ Google.

 Wondering what it’s like once you get into a mortuary science program?
 Here are a couple articles that provide insight from students, like this one who questions the gaps in their education, to a look inside the oldest mortuary science program in NY.

 How do I get started in the alternative death “industry”?